jootse84/es6-react-label-list/README.md

 ## Customization

-So far there are only two optional parameters for the component customization: *color*, to set the font color of the label; *background* , to set the background color of the label; *listUpdated*, a function is called any time there is an update of the label/tag list; and *placeholder* as the initial input text.
+So far there are only these optional parameters for the component customization: *color*, to set the font color of the label; *background* , to set the background color of the label; *listUpdated*, a function is called any time there is an update of the label/tag list; and *placeholder* as the initial input text.

 ```js
 const printMyList = (list) => {